Chance Constrained Economic Dispatch Considering the Capability of Network Flexibility Against Renewable Uncertainties: Formulating CCED with network flexibility

 Then, the CCED problem considering network flexibility, which takes $\Pgb,\ag,\br$ as decision variables, is formulated as

-where $\bm{a}_1=[a_{1,i}]\in\mbR^n$ and $\bm{a}_2=\diag{a_{2,i}}\in\mbR^{n\times n}$ denote the linear and quadratic coefficients for generation cost; $\mathbb{E}\{\cdot\}$ and $\Pr\{\cdot\}$ denote the mathematical expectation and probability; $\varepsilon_i$ and $\varepsilon_{ij}$ are predefined small positive numbers for regulating the risk of constraint violation; $b_{ij}^{\min},b_{ij}^{\max}$ denote the minimum and maximum susceptance of line $(i,j)$; $\Pgi^{\min},\Pgi^{\max}$ denote the minimum and maximum output of the dispatchable generator at bus $i$ that are determined by generation capacity and ramp rate; and $\fij^{\max}$ denotes the transmission capacity of line $(i,j)$ that is possibly regulated by thermal, voltage, or stability considerations.
+where $\bm{a}_1=[a_{1,i}]\in\mbR^n$ and $\bm{a}_2=\diag{a_{2,i}}\in\mbR^{n\times n}$ denote the linear and quadratic coefficients for generation cost; $\mathbb{E}\{\cdot\}$ and $\Pr\{\cdot\}$ denote the mathematical expectation and probability; $\varepsilon_i$ and $\varepsilon_{ij}$ are predefined small positive numbers for regulating the risk of constraint violation; $b_{ij}^{\min},b_{ij}^{\max}$ denote the minimum and maximum susceptance of line $(i,j)$; $\Pgi^{\min},\Pgi^{\max}$ denote the minimum and maximum output of the dispatchable generator at bus $i$ that are predetermined by generation capacity and ramp rate; and $\fij^{\max}$ denotes the transmission capacity of line $(i,j)$ that is predetermined by thermal, voltage, or stability considerations.
 Constraints \eqref{CCEDalpha2} and \eqref{CCEDPg} are consistent with the previous discussion on those buses without dispatchable generators.
-The probabilities in chance constraints \eqref{CCEDPmax}-\eqref{CCEDfmin} are evaluated under the renewable uncertainties $\uw$ and a certain fixed profile of base-case generations $\Pgb$, participation factors $\ag$ and line susceptances $\br$.
+The chance constraints \eqref{CCEDPmax}-\eqref{CCEDfmin} ensure a sufficiently low risk of generation and line overloading under the uncertain renewable generations $\Pw$ and a certain solution of base-case generations $\Pgb$, participation factors $\ag$ and line susceptances $\br$.

 The optimal solution to problem \eqref{CCED} has two features.
 First, it achieves the minimal expectation of generation cost under renewable uncertainties.
-Second, the probabilities of violating the generation limits and line flow limits are lower than the predefined values, which guarantees a highly secure operating status under renewable uncertainties.
+Second, the probabilities of violating the generation limits and line flow limits are sufficiently low, which guarantees a highly secure operating status under renewable uncertainties.
 It will be seen later that the introduction of variable line susceptances $\br$ into \eqref{CCED} significantly reduces the transmission congestion under uncertainties and enhances operational economy.